johnzilla/exitpal-app/README.md

 ### Hackathon Context
 This app was built in 48 hours for the Bolt.new hackathon.
 Some features are mocked or simplified:

-- **Twilio Integration**: Currently mocked - messages are simulated
+- **Vonage Integration**: Currently mocked - messages are simulated
 - **Payment Processing**: Mock payment flow for premium features
 - **Message Delivery**: Simulated with setTimeout (would use server-side jobs in production)

 ### Production Considerations
 For a production deployment, you would want to:

-- Implement real Twilio integration with server-side API
+- Implement real Vonage integration with server-side API
 - Add proper payment processing (Stripe, etc.)
 - Use server-side job scheduling for message delivery
 - Add comprehensive error handling and validation